 1. Be genuine with your personality

 You may be someone with a bright personality and a sense of humour, or someone who is calm and gentle, or even an introvert who is shy at heart.
 Whoever you are, there is no need to change that and put on a front.
-Trying to impersonate a particular figure more than often makes you look like a robot on the stage and frustrates both you and the audience.
+Trying to impersonate a figure often makes you look like a robot on the stage, and frustrates both you and the audience.
 Would you feel comfortable watching someone trying to spice up the atmosphere with unnatural, prepared jokes?

 Were you a spectator, it is likely that you would have no preconceptions about how the speaker should be.
-As a speaker, you’d better show the audience how zealous you are about the topic you are discussing, and wow them with useful insights into the topic!
+As a speaker, you’d better show the audience how zealous you are about the topic you are discussing, and wow them with useful insights!

 2. Tell your own stories

-For example, during her speech on the “Chutzpah” spirits – the endeavouring entrepreneurship spirits of the Israelis, a young speaker recalled her experience of how she overcame the typical fearful attitudes towards making a mistake she had got from the educational style of her country, how she learned to embrace her mistakes and speak up her opinions, then finally got to discover what her true potentials were after studying in Israel.
+For example, during her speech on the “Chutzpah” spirits – the endeavouring spirits of the Israelis, a young speaker recalled her experience overcoming the typical fearful attitudes toward making a mistake – something she had got from the education style of her country.
+She spoke about how she learned to embrace her mistakes, voice her opinions, and then finally got to discover her true potential after studying in Israel.

-3. Personalize your Slides
+3. Personalise your Slides

 This is definitely the most visible way to show your individuality.
 There are many aspects you should take into consideration when designing your slides to show your style, but you’d better stick to the rule of simplicity.

 The way you visualise your information can also tell a lot about your personality.
-For instance, instead of using one default boring charting, you can tailor the chart types to the particular piece of information.
+For instance, instead of using a default, boring chart you can tailor the chart type to each piece of information.
 Another idea is to make interactive questions on your slides and get the audience to answer them via their mobile phones with AhaSlides.
-As their responses are displayed live on the screen, you can take time to discuss them in more depth.
-Make good use of images also, since an image speaks a thousand times more than a word!
+As responses are displayed live on the screen, you can take time to discuss them in more depth.
+Make good use of images also, since an image can speak a thousand words!

 Take these tips, own them and make them yours!
 Let AhaSlides be with you to bring the best of your individuality and personality to your presentations!